Ghana at the 2010 Winter Olympics

 Ghana competed in the 2010 Winter Olympics in Vancouver, British Columbia, Canada.
 The country's participation at the Games marked its Winter Olympics debut, although it had competed at the Summer Olympics since 1952.
+Also, Vancouver 2010 marked the first time the Ghanaian Olympic team competed in Canada as Ghana and other nations boycotted the 1976 Summer Olympics in Montreal due to the IOC's refusal to ban New Zealand.
 The delegation for the 2010 Winter Games consisted of a single alpine skier, Kwame Nkrumah-Acheampong, also known as the "Snow leopard".
 He was also the nation's flag bearer in the Parade of Nations.
 Nkrumah-Acheampong did not win any medals, finishing behind his fellow African, Samir Azzimani of Morocco.

 Background

 Ghana first participated in a Summer Olympic Games as the Gold Coast at the 1952 Games in Helsinki, Finland.
 They participated on 12 occasions prior to 2010, winning four medals along the way; three in boxing and a bronze medal in 1992 for the football team.
 In 2010, the nation made their Winter Olympics debut in Vancouver, British Columbia, Canada.
 They sent a single alpine skier Kwame Nkrumah-Acheampong, who was also selected to be the flag bearer in the Parade of Nations during the opening ceremony.